 - Amicable Exes: "Quartier Latin" is about a separated couple who have one final date before the divorce papers are settled.

 - Anthology Film: The film is composed of various short segments.

 - Asian Rudeness: "Porte de Choisy" is about a beauty products salesman who makes a call on a Chinatown salon run by a woman, who proves to be a tough customer.

 - Bait-and-Switch: "Parc Monceau" is about an older man and younger woman meeting for an arrangement.
-It at first looks like a romantic date, and they even discuss that a third person, "Gaspard", who is close to the woman, may not be happy about (the woman is even played by Ludivine Sagnier, known for playing The Vamp in various French films).
+It at first looks like a romantic date, and they even discuss that a third person, "Gaspard", is close to the woman, and that he may not be happy about this fact (the woman is even played by Ludivine Sagnier, known for playing The Vamp in various French films).
 It is eventually revealed that the young woman is the older man's daughter, and Gaspard is her baby.

 - I Love You, Vampire Son: In "Quartier de la Madeleine", a tourist falls in love at first sight with a vampire.
 She seems to like him, but refuses to turn him... until he falls down the stone steps, nearly dies, and she gives him an Emergency Transformation.
 He rises again as a fearsome vampire, and they chomp on each other.
 Awwwww...!